" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 Food or Treats

-Laying on you might be a simple reminder that it is time for a treat or supper.
-Dogs will sometimes lay on their owners if they want something.
+Lying on you might be a simple reminder that it is time for a treat or supper.
+Dogs will sometimes lie on their owners if they want something.
 They might be trying to convince you that it is time to go for a walk or a drive in the car.
+If this is the case, your dog might also whine or whimper.

 Mood Changes

 Dogs become attached to their owners and quickly sense their mood changes.
-If they feel their owners are sad or upset, they will often lay on them to comfort them.
+If they feel their owners are sad or upset, they will often lie on them to comfort them.

 Anxiety

-A reason your dog may be laying on you that might cause concern is anxiety.
-Some dogs from shelters, puppy mills, or that have once been stray may suffer from anxiety.
+A reason your dog may be lying on you that might cause concern is anxiety.
+Clinginess can be a sign of either generalized anxiety, separation anxiety, or both.

 It is challenging to deal with some of the behaviors exhibited by dogs who suffer from anxiety.
 Anxious dogs require a great deal of patience and understanding.
-Dogs suffering from anxiety can have aggressive outbursts against specific people or objects.
-They will often require attention from their human caregiver to soothe them.
+Dogs suffering from anxiety can have aggressive outbursts against specific people or objects, can be destructive or have accidents when left alone, and may frequently whine or bark.

 Establish a Routine